Write/AutoPlayFootybite/README.md

 You'll have to allow each website's to AutoPlay with sound otherwise the script will mute the video and play it.

 ### Enable AutoPlay with Sound In Firefox
-Once on a website with a video, you have to manually allow Sound & Video as shown in the picture below.
+Once on a website with a video, you have to manually allow Sound & Video for AutoPlay as shown in the picture below.
 You can revert it at any time.
 ![image](https://user-images.githubusercontent.com/541722/154857139-a88799ad-b37c-48fe-8da6-ebead0935a26.png)